GoogleCloudPlatform/bigquery-utils/dataform/examples/dataform_udf_unit_test/README.md

 ## How to modify the example for your own UDFs

-1. Create environment variables for the path to your Dataform directory and your BigQuery project ID, then create your \
+1. While you’re still in the dataform_udf_unit_test directory, create environment variables for the name of your Dataform directory and your
+   BigQuery project ID, then create your \
    Dataform project using these environment variables:
    ```bash